 Following that were many vascular and hematologist appointments.
 Eventually I was taken off of warfarin.

 My third and hopefully last DVT was eight years ago.
 I think it was from the 18-hour drive we made from New York to Charleston, WV the month before.
 The leg wasn’t super painful and wasn’t any more swollen than usual, but luckily my current doctor said I should get it checked out just to be safe and it was a DVT.
 Again.
-I was put on Eliquis this time.
+I was put on apixaban this time.

 My doctor sent me to a hematologist and vascular surgeon.
-This is where after lots of testing I found out that I have May-Thurner syndrome and some bad perforator veins as well.
+This is where, after lots of testing, I found out that I have May-Thurner syndrome and some bad perforator veins as well.

 A few weeks ago, I had stents put in two iliac veins.
 If the wound doesn’t get better, we’re scheduling a simple perforator vein surgery soon, too.

 I’m really hoping that will be the end of the nightmare of all my clotting and leg issues.
-I used to run half marathons and right now I can run at all and it’s making me depressed.
+I used to run half marathons and right now I can’t run at all and it’s making me depressed.
 I’d love to stop going to wound care weekly.
-I can’t wait to to get this all fixed and move on.
+I can’t wait to get this all fixed and move on.

 Resources